Haoweee/Phase-1-Project-1/README.md

 Authors: Brian Woo and Evan Rosenbaum

 ## Overview
 Uber has decided that they would like to enter the aviation industry.
-Following the failed merger of JetBlue and Spirit airlines, Uber has decided diversify their business.
 In doing so, they are looking for new growth opportunities in an industry that has lagged behind other industries in their adoption of technology.

 Two different datasets were used for this anaylsis to gain insight into which aircraft has the best safety, durability, and lasting value.
 The results showed that commercial aircraft were involved in fewer accidents than business flights (exclusive of executive/corporate flights).
 As such, commercial aircraft were chosen as the type of aircraft to purchase and commercial flights the business to pursue.

-Our recommendation to Uber is for them to pursue a fleet of either Boeign 787's, Airbus A321's, or Airbus A330's.
+Our recommendation to Uber is for them to pursue a fleet of either Airbus A330's, Airbus A321's, or Airbus A320's.

 ## Business Problem